KurzonDax/nZEDbetter/README.md

 Please visit the official nZEDbetter Wiki at http://nzedbetter.org
 ---
+## Version 0.6 Released
+Version 0.6 is now in the master branch.
+If you are an existing user, you should be able to use the misc/autopatcher.php script to update.
+If you haven't used nZEDbetter before, you can visit [the nZEDbetter Wiki](http://nzedbetter.org/index.php?title=Installation#Do_You_Want_To_Do_This_the_Easy_Way_or_the_Hard_Way.3F) for an easy to use setup script that will install everything you need to get a base Ubuntu 12 or 13 system up and running.

+Speaking of Ubuntu, I have been testing non-stop on 13.10 without any issues.
+This means that nZEDbetter now supports 13.04 and 13.10, 64-bit.
+I have also been using PHP 5.5 for all testing for about a month with no issues, so consider it blessed as well.

+This latest version incorporate some bug fixes and a few enhancements.
+For the full list, please visit the [changelog on the wiki](http://nzedbetter.org/index.php?title=ChangeLog).

+Lastly, the MusicBrainz integration is coming along nicely.
+So far, I'm seeing a fairly decent increase in proper identification compared with the Amazon look-ups.
+I plan to have the first version with MB integration completed and released by December 2nd.
+---
 #### 11/4 Update - New Feature Added To Keep Parts DB Small